grafana/authlib/authn/README.md

 In this second example:

 - We configure the client interceptor to interact with the `MyService` gRPC service.
-This interceptor does not request an access token to interact with the `MyService` service but still adds the incoming user's ID token to the metadata, along with the `namespace` using the `Custom-Namespace-Metadata` key.
-We assume that `MyService` requires this additional `namespace` metadata to determine which namespace is being queried.
+This interceptor does not request an access token to interact with the `MyService` service but still adds the incoming user's ID token to the metadata, along with the `origin` using the `X-Origin` key.
+We assume that `MyService` requires this additional `origin` metadata to determine where the call is coming from and enforce some additional rules.
 - On the server side, we set up the interceptor for the `MyService` service.
 This interceptor solely extracts the ID tokens from the gRPC metadata.
 It then populates the application context with an `AuthInfo` object.
 Functions within `MyService` can use this `AuthInfo` object to access information about the user.

 **Diagram:**